Skip to main content

 “Kafka is the central nervous system for real-time data.” - Jay Kreps, Co-creator of Kafka

-When LinkedIn needed to handle billions of events per day, traditional message queues collapsed.
-So they built Kafka.
+When LinkedIn needed to handle billions of events per day, traditional message queues collapsed under the load.
+So they built Kafka — a distributed commit log designed from the ground up for high-throughput, fault-tolerant event streaming.
 Today, it powers the real-time pipelines at Netflix, Uber, LinkedIn, and thousands of other companies.
-This course takes you from event-curious to production-ready.
+This course takes you from event-curious to production-ready, covering everything from the fundamentals of topics and partitions to the operational reality of running Kafka clusters at scale.

 Why Kafka Matters